krahets/hello-algo/en/CONTRIBUTING.md

 **Authenticity**:

-- Translations should read natural and fluent, adhering to English expression conventions.
+- Translations should read naturally and fluently, adhering to English expression conventions.
 - Always consider the context of the content to harmonize the article.
 - Be aware of cultural differences between Chinese and English.
 For instance, Chinese "pinyin" does not exist in English.